bassmanitram/profile-config/CONTRIBUTING.md

 Thank you for your interest in contributing to Profile Config!
 This document provides guidelines and information for contributors.

+## Project Overview

+### For AI Agents and Automated Tools

+If you're an AI agent or automated development tool working on this project, please read **AGENT_BOOTSTRAP.md** first.
+This document provides:

+- Complete project architecture and component overview
+- Detailed module responsibilities and data flow
+- Testing strategy and coverage requirements (98% maintained)
+- CI/CD pipeline documentation
+- Code quality standards and formatting rules
+- Quick reference commands for common tasks
+- Known issues and important notes for modifications

+The bootstrap document is designed to give automated tools comprehensive project context in a single reference, enabling more effective contributions while maintaining project standards.

 ## Development Setup

 ### Prerequisites